-The Crucible Knight is one of the most frustrating foes in Elden Ring.
+The Elden Ring Crucible Knight boss is one of the most frustrating foes in the game.
 His tough armour and colossal shield make him difficult to hit, and he has very few openings to exploit.

 It’s almost impossible to avoid Crucible Knight as there are numerous variations in the Lands Between.
 He can fought early on at the Stormhill Evergaol, and also fights alongside Mistbegotten Warrior at Redmane Castle in Caelid.
 Whichever boss fight is causing you trouble, it will serve you well to learn how to take down these tricky enemies.

-Here’s our boss guide of how to beat Crucible Knight in Elden Ring.
+Here’s our boss guide of how to beat the Elden Ring Crucible Knight boss.

 - RELATED: Elden Ring Review (spoiler-free)

-Before the specific strategy and attack patterns are covered, here are our Crucible Knight boss fight tips that apply throughout the battle.
+Before the specific strategy and attack patterns are covered, here are our Elden Ring Crucible Knight boss fight tips that apply throughout the battle.

 Equip a shield with Parry